 In the first months of life, babies grow and change quickly!
 Even babies born premature or with medical concerns show an interest in learning and interacting very early.

 Newborns may seem sleepy but they are taking it all in.
-Babies this age are learning as they see, hear and touch the things that surround them.
+Babies learn as they see, hear and touch the things that surround them.

-At this early age, babies are able to communicate what they need by fussing and crying.
+Babies this age communicate what they need by fussing and crying.
 Babies are building a strong sense of attachment and safety with the adults that care for them.

 Loving relationships are the building blocks for healthy development.